SnapdragonLee/MegaMDL/Readme.md

 - [x] Metadata included

+- [x] Exception judgement precisely

+- [x] Server-closed detection

 - [ ] Metadata fix with info from other sources

-- [ ] Exception judgement precisely

 - [ ] Add support for other audio origin services